AustinMcDonald/IC/README.rst

+Austin was here
 IC: Invisible Cities
 ==============================================

 IC stands for Invisible Cities and also for Italo Calvino, the author of the master piece.

 Quickstart guide
 ----------------